 How to Convert a Bathtub into a Shower

-If any renovation tops the aging-in-place market, it’s bath-to-tub conversions.
+If any renovation tops the aging-in-place market, it’s tub-to-shower conversions.
 Showers’ slick designs and accessible features are positively life changing, particularly if you have a disability.
 They make your bathroom more spacious and add an airier, more luscious aesthetic.
 They’ll also put an end to those morning bathroom wars you suffer through every day.
 Here are the steps for converting your bathtub into a shower.

 The planning phase